top of page

 https://www.wbdg.org/additional-resources/case-studies/united-nations-headquarters

 Lastly, President Putin added that his military intervention was intended to anticipate a future attack by the Ukrainian government, which recently joined NATO.
-This is another baseless statement considering that international law only allows the use of force in self-defense against an ongoing or imminent armed aggression, but not in case of a potential future attack.
+This is another baseless statement.
+In fact, international law only allows the use of force in selfdefense against an ongoing or imminent armed aggression, but not in case of a potential one.

-Putin’s military operation is a breach of Article 2 (4) of United Nations Charter.
-The reason is that, in international relations, it is forbidden for each Member State of the Charter, to use armed force against any other State, with the intent of affecting its territorial and political sovereignty.
+Inside international relations, it's forbidden for each Member State of the Charter to use armed force against any other State.
+Especially, with the intent of affecting its territorial and political sovereignty.

 This article also provides a peaceful resolution of intern ational disputes in order not to "undermine peace, justice and international security".
-The only exceptions for which an armed intervention is allowed are self-defense and use of force under the authorization of the UN Security Council.
+The only exceptions are self-defense and use of force under the authorization of the UN Security Council.
 Yet this is certainly not the case of Russia.
 Therefore, with his attack on Ukraine, Putin violated international law, committing a real “crime of aggression”.

-All in all, in situations such as those, it is legitimate to ask whether international law and its institutions have failed in their mission to ensure international security and peace.
+In this precise situation, it's legitimate to ask whether international law has failed in its mission to ensure international security and peace.
 This is why it is necessary to clarify some points aiming to prevent them from losing credibility.
 So, international law can only enforce treaties and rules through enforcement provisions.
 This means that it has limited jurisdiction.
 In other words, international courts aren’t equipped to intervene directly in an active conflict.
 What they can surely do is to assess faults and damages, after the war, and to inflict the right penalties and punishment on responsible States.
-Therefore, as demonstrated by the current conflict situation between Russia and Ukraine, safeguarding peace among nations requires great efforts by international law and its institutions.
+Therefore, as demonstrated by this conflict, safeguarding peace requires efforts by international law and its institutions.

 Reference list